OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we have proposed \ours, a tool-augmented reward model designed to evaluate knowledge-intensive long-form responses. \ours addresses the key limitation of existing reward models, which struggle to reliably assess outputs requiring external grounding and multi-step reasoning.
+In this paper, we have proposed \ours, a tool-augmented reward model designed to evaluate knowledge-intensive long-form responses. \ours aims to reliably assess outputs requiring external grounding and multi-step reasoning.
 By integrating tool usage with reinforcement learning, \ours learns to actively retrieve evidence and make more accurate judgments.
-Extensive experiments across three newly collected datasets and two widely used benchmarks have demonstrated that \ours consistently outperforms strong baselines, achieving superior generalization while requiring fewer training instances.
-These results highlight the potential of tool-augmented reward modeling to serve as a more faithful and scalable evaluator for knowledge-intensive reasoning tasks.

-Despite the promising results, our study still has two limitations.
-First, the effectiveness of \ours relies on the availability and reliability of external tools, which may introduce bias or extra latency in evidence retrieval.
-Second, our current implementation only focuses on text-based evaluation, and has yet to be extended to multimodal settings involving visual or tabular inputs.
-Looking forward, we plan to extend our framework to more complex scenarios involving a broader set of external tools, thereby enhancing its applicability to diverse tasks.
+Extensive experiments across three newly collected datasets and two widely used benchmarks have demonstrated that \ours substantially outperforms existing baselines.
+These results highlight the potential of tool-augmented reward modeling to serve as a faithful and scalable evaluator for complex agentic tasks.
+Looking ahead, we plan to extend our framework to more complex scenarios involving a broader set of external tools, thereby enhancing its applicability to diverse tasks.
 We also aim to adapt \ours to multimodal settings, enabling models to seamlessly integrate textual reasoning with visual and tabular evidence.
-Such extensions would pave the way for building more general and robust evaluation agents capable of aligning large language models with complex real-world requirements.